AbdelrahmanEnan/Udacity_Finding_Donors/README.md

 > This README is produced by Udacity team
 >
 > The main code is [`finding_donors.ipynb`](https://github.com/AbdelrahmanEnan/Udacity_Finding_Donors/blob/main/finding_donors.ipynb) file, and it has all necessary information to run the code.
 Also it include some theoritical background on some of related topics.
+>
+> The task was to fill in blanks in the code to follow the right path of creating Machine Learning Model.
+Also there is some questions that needed to be answered to clarify the theoritical background of the topic

 # Supervised Learning